offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    * Comparing rectangles by their area: A rectangle that's 1-by-15 has the same area as a rectangle that's 5-by-3, but those rectangles are not the same.
    * Comparing strings while ignoring case: The string `"hello world"` is equivalent to `"HELLO WORLD"`, but the two strings aren't the same.

- * `std::partial_ordering` -- same as `std::weak_ordering`, but with the addition that objects may not being comparable at all.
+ * `std::partial_ordering` -- same as `std::weak_ordering`, but with the addition that objects may not be comparable at all.

    Possible values: